Wilhelm Friedrich Wieprecht: Later career

-It was now that he began to study acoustics, in order to correct the deficiencies in military musical instruments.
-As the result, he improved the valves of the brass instruments, and succeeded, by constructing them on more sound acoustic principles, in greatly increasing the volume and purity of their tone.
-Together with the instrument builder Johann Gottfried Moritz, he also invented the bass tuba or bombardon in order to give greater richness and power to the bass parts.
+He later began to study acoustics in order to correct the deficiencies in military musical instruments.
+As a result, he improved the valves of the brass instruments by constructing them on more sound acoustic principles, greatly increasing the volume and purity of their tone.
+Together with the instrument builder Johann Gottfried Moritz, he also invented the bass tuba, or bombardon, in order to give greater richness and power to the bass parts.
 In recognition of these inventions he was, in 1835, honoured by the Royal Academy of Berlin.
+His improved brass instruments worked in tandem with his German military band instrumentation, and was respected for it in New York during the civil war.

 In 1838 he was appointed by the Prussian government director-general of all the guards' bands, and in recognition of the magnificent performance by massed bands on the occasion of the emperor Nicholas I's visit the same year, was awarded a special uniform.
 In 1843 he became director-general of the bands of the 10th Confederate army corps, and from this time exercised a profound influence on the development of military music throughout Germany, and beyond.

 He was the first to arrange the symphonies and overtures of the classical masters for military instruments, and to organize those outdoor performances of concert pieces by military bands which have done so much to popularize band music in Germany and elsewhere.
 The performance arranged by him of Beethoven's "Battle of Vittoria", in which the bugle calls were given by trumpeters stationed in various parts of the garden and the cannon shots were those of real guns, created immense sensation.

-Besides the great work he accomplished in Germany, Wieprecht, in 1847, reorganized the military music in Turkey and, in 1852, in Guatemala.
+Besides the great work he accomplished in Germany, in 1847 he reorganized the military music in Turkey and, in 1852, in Guatemala.
 He composed military songs as well as numerous marches, and contributed frequently on his favourite subject to the Berlin musical papers.
 Wieprecht was a man of genial, kindly and generous nature, and was associated with many charitable foundations established for the benefit of poor musicians.

 Ludwig Bussler was one of his pupils.
-Of the hundreds of mounted military bands reformed by Wieprecht or influenced by his ideas only the Life Guards' Dragoon Music Corps in Stockholm remains.
+Of the hundreds of mounted military bands reformed by Wieprecht or influenced by his ideas, only the Life Guards' Dragoon Music Corps in Stockholm remains.